Don’t Believe These 7 Student Loan Myths

 The student loan crisis is center stage once again, with a proposed bill that would offer tuition-free college for most Americans while reducing student loan interest rates.
 At the same time, the fate of Public Service Loan Forgiveness has come into question, creating alarm among borrowers who are unsure whether they will continue to meet eligibility requirements.

 Student loans can be a constant source of stress and confusion for many borrowers.
 Extensive media coverage has created a lot of uncertainty, giving rise to pervasive misperceptions about loan repayment.
 It’s made worse by the fact that servicers aren’t required to tell their clients about all repayment options, so many borrowers are simply in the dark when making decisions that will affect their financial future.

-To ensure borrowers are clear on what’s fact and fiction, it’s time to dispel these seven common myths:
+To ensure borrowers are clear on what’s fact and fiction, it’s time to address these seven common student loan myths:

 Borrowers who are struggling to make payments often seek “loan forgiveness,” but this option is highly limited: